YuukanOO/uniformcss.com/get-started/fundamentals/naming-principles.md

 <div class="mb-10"></div>

-<h4><span class="w-6 h-6 mr-2 inline-flex align-items-center justify-content-center font-sm font-600 leading-none bg-blue-500 leading-1 text-white radius-round">1</span> Make use of verbose values</h4>
+<h4><span class="w-6 h-6 mr-2 inline-flex align-items-center justify-content-center font-sm font-600 leading-0 bg-blue-500 leading-1 text-white radius-round">1</span> Make use of verbose values</h4>

 If the property values are verbose and self explanatory, then use the value to define keyword provided the value name does not cause any confusion or conflict with other properties.